 Proper Fitting for a Forward Shoulder

 While I was attending life drawing class in college, the professor actually drew on the model in brightly colored grease pencils, showing the correlation between the bones, muscles, and body shape.
-Never did I think that, years later, I’d refer to these concepts as the basis for fitting alterations and fixes to garment construction.
+Never did I think that, years later, I’d refer to these concepts as the basis for fitting alterations and fixes to garment construction – especially when it comes to proper fitting for a forward shoulder.